pemcg/manageiq-automation-howto-guide/chapter16/requests_and_tasks.md

 The most common Automation operation that non-admin users frequently perform is to provision a VM, and for this there are approval thresholds in place (_max\_vms, max\_cpus, max\_memory, max\_retirement\_days_).
 VM Provision Requests specifying numbers or sizes below these thresholds are auto-approved, whereas requests exceeding these thresholds are blocked, pending approval by an admin-level user.

 ### Objects
-If the _Request_ is approved, one or more _Task_ objects will be created from information contained in the _Request_ object.
+If the _Request_ is approved, one or more _Task_ objects will be created from information contained in the _Request_ object (a single request for three VMs will result in three task objects for example).

 If we look at the class ancestry for the _Request_ objects...